ivobos/ivobos-bzlmod-monorepo/README.md

 # Install bazel via bazelisk
-on mac
+on mac , also install buildifier for formatting BUILD files
 ```
 brew install bazelisk
+brew install buildifier
 ```

-# Clone repo and run on command line

 # IntelliJ integration
 Make sure you have Bazel For IntelliJ plugin installed.